 Aurora University is located in the suburban setting of Aurora, Illinois, less than an hour from Chicago.

-If you want to see Aurora University for yourself, plan a visit.
-The best way to reach campus is to take Interstate 88 to Aurora, or book a flight to the nearest airport, O'Hare International.
+If you are interested in seeing Aurora University for yourself, plan a visit.
+The best way to reach campus is to take Interstate 88 to Aurora, or book a flight to the nearest airport, Chicago-O'Hare International.

 You can also take a virtual campus tour to get a sense of what Aurora University and Aurora are like without leaving home.